padrino/padrino-docs/guides/07_adding-components/02_persistence-engine.html.md

 Here, we needed to append `:datamapper` as an option for the `:orm` `component_option` in the project generator.
-Once we have defined Datamapper as an option for the ORM component, let’s actually define the specific integration tasks for the generator in [padrino-gen/generators/components/orms/datamapper.rb](https://github.com/padrino/padrino-framework/blob/master/padrino-gen/lib/padrino-gen/generators/components/orms/datamapper.rb):
+Once we have defined Datamapper as an option for the ORM component, let's actually define the specific integration tasks for the generator in [padrino-gen/generators/components/orms/datamapper.rb](https://github.com/padrino/padrino-framework/blob/master/padrino-gen/lib/padrino-gen/generators/components/orms/datamapper.rb):